 |Australian Deputy PM disqualified over dual citizenship

-Australia's deputy leader was disqualified from his position because he had dual citizenship when he was elected.
-Australia's constitution prohibits dual nationals from being elected because they are a "subject or citizen of a foreign power".
-Australia's ruling National Party has just 75 seats in the 150-seat House of Representatives.
-The deputy leader could return to office in the future because he renounced his New Zealand citizenship.
+Australia's Deputy Prime Minister Barnaby Joyce has been disqualified from his governmental position because he held dual citizenship when he was elected.
+He was one of five politicians who were deemed as being incorrectly elected because they held two passports and were thus dual citizens.
+They were ineligible because they were a "subject or citizen of a foreign power".
+Australia's constitution prohibits dual nationals from being elected.
+Mr Joyce's departure has put pressure on Australia's ruling National Party, which now has just 75 seats in the 150-seat House of Representatives.
+Mr Joyce could return to office by running in a by-election after he renounced his New Zealand citizenship in August.

-The deputy leader said the decision showed Australia's democratic values.
-He said: "I respect the verdict of the court….It has given us all the freedoms we see."
-He added: "The decision…is clearly not the outcome we were hoping for, but the business of government goes on."
-Many Australians believe the dual citizenship laws should change.
-Around 28 per cent of Australians were born overseas.
-Many have a family history that entitles them to dual citizenship.
+Mr Joyce accepted the court's decision, which he said typified the democratic values of Australia.
+He said: "I respect the verdict of the court.
+We live in a marvelous democracy.
+With all the checks and balances, it has given us all the freedoms we see.
+I thank the court for their deliberations."
+He added: "The decision of the court today is clearly not the outcome we were hoping for, but the business of government goes on."
+Many Australians believe the dual citizenship laws should be changed.
+The latest census in Australia shows that 28 per cent of Australians were born overseas.
+Many more have a family history going back generations that would entitle them to claim dual citizenship.